“What works for webinars?” People have asked this a lot lately, so here’s my opinionated answer.

 - You’ll need to stop talking and listen.
 I periodically say, “Hang on, I need to catch up with the chat.”
 I’m silent while I read what has happened in the chat, and then I respond to it.

 - If you’re recording the session and the chat won’t be recorded, you’ll want to read chat items aloud so the recording makes sense to someone who wasn’t there.
 Just as you do when presenting to a big group, repeat the question aloud before you answer it.
-It’s often impossible to read everything; I just hit the major points.
+Of course don’t read everything that appears — just hit the major points.

 - If the chat is super-busy, some participants might hide it so they can focus on you.
 That’s another reason to pause periodically and read aloud the major points being made.